PTM activists, troops clash in NWA

 In a statement, the Inter Services Public Relations (ISPR) said a group, led by MNAs Mohsin Javed and Ali Wazir, assaulted the Kharkamar checkpost in North Waziristan.

-The ISPR said due to firing by the group, five soldiers were injured.
 "They wanted to exert pressure for the release of suspected terrorists' facilitator, who was arrested the other day.
 Troops at the checkpost exercised maximum restraint in the face of provocation and direct firing on the post," said the ISPR.
-The three individuals killed in the clash were involved in the attack.
-MNA Ali Wazir along with eight others was arrested while Mohsin Javed was at large.
-The clash between the security forces and PTM workers erupted at a place where the members of the rights movement had been staging a sit-in for the last many days.

 Mohsin Javed, commonly known as Mohsin Dawar, is an MNA from North Waziristan, while Ali Wazir is an MNA from the adjoining South Waziristan.